wunderbyte/gui-spirits/README.md

 }
 ```

-As the code grows, you'll want to split it into multiple functions.
-Fortunately, the spirit has a property `spirit` that points to the spirit itself.
-This facilitates *recursive destructuring* as seen below.
+As the code grows, you'll want to split this into multiple functions.
+To this purpose, the Spirit facilitates *recursive destructuring* via a property `spirit` that points to the Spirit itself.

 ```js
 import import { summon } from './component';